 (b) General requirements.
-If any livestock facility is meeting a livestock performance standard or prohibition on or after the effective date of the standard or prohibition, the livestock performance standard or prohibition shall continue to be met by the a.
-Except as provided in subd.
-2., a determination is made that cost sharing has been made available in accordance with sub.
-(5) (d) on or after the effective date of the livestock performance standard or prohibition.
+If any livestock facility is meeting a livestock performance standard or prohibition on or after the effective date of the standard or prohibition, the livestock performance standard or prohibition shall continue to be met by the http://docs.legis.wisconsin.gov/code/admin_code WISCONSIN ADMINISTRATIVE CODE existing owner or operator, heirs or subsequent owners or operators of the facility.
+If an owner or operator alters or changes the management of the livestock facility in a manner that results in noncompliance with a livestock performance standard or prohibition, the owner or operator shall bring the livestock facility back into compliance regardless of cost-share availability.